maik3y/React-App/README.md

 Website for perfection.tv

-React, Eslint, Sass, Stylelint, Webpack, Prettier, HMR, Jest.
+Webpack, Typescript, React, Eslint, Prettier, HMR, Jest...

 _"If only all this came in a single package."_